-The use of robots in the hospitality industry is increasing, ranging from artificially intelligent chatbots to robot assistants designed to support the customer service process or increase the experience of guests at the hotel.
+The use of robots in the hospitality industry is increasing, ranging from artificially intelligent chatbots to robot assistants designed to support the customer service process or enhance the experience of guests at the hotel.

 For example, chatbots allow hotels or travel companies to offer assistance 24/7, even if staff are unavailable, through online chat or instant messaging services, providing fast response times.
 Meanwhile, during check-in, a robot can accelerate the entire process and reduce congestion.

 Robots are a matter of debate, with both advantages and disadvantages.
-Robots are not tired, do not get bored, can work 24 hours a day, seven days a week and need no salary.
+Robots are not tired, do not get bored, can work 24 hours a day, seven days a week, and need no salary.
 Many tasks can be handled faster than humans.
-Robots can also perform more accurately and consistently than people can, eliminating the human error.
+Robots can also perform more accurately and consistently than people can, eliminating human error.
 In addition, robots can work in dangerous or hostile environments and can be programmed to carry out actions which humans can not or are unwilling to do.

-On the flipside, increased automation could lead to a job crisis due to fewer reversible jobs, while initial robotic investment and maintenance costs can be high.
+On the flip side, increased automation could lead to a job crisis due to fewer reversible jobs, while initial robotic investment and maintenance costs can be high.
 They can not also act outside their programmed parameters, which means that they can not adapt to unforeseen situations.

 Henn-na Hotel – World’s first robot-staffed hotel

 Henn-na Hotel was the world’s first robot hotel in Nagasaki, Japan.
-Robots are deployed throughout the hotel providing information, reception, storage, check-in and check-out services, including voice and face recognition technology.
+Robots are deployed throughout the hotel providing information, reception, storage, check-in, and check-out services, including voice and face recognition technology.